bioidiap/bob.learn.linear/doc/c_cpp_api.rst

  C++ API
 =========

+.. todo:: Correct the C++ API (it seems to be a copy of bob.learn.activation)

 The C++ API of ``bob.learn.linear`` allows users to leverage from automatic converters for classes in :py:class:`bob.learn.linear`.
 To use the C API, clients should first, include the header file ``<bob.learn.linear/api.h>`` on